 He does not appear to have married but did have numerous children from different women.
 His prize-money arising from many captures allowed him to buy an estate in Jamaica, ironically employing slave labour.

 Perkins spent his entire naval career in the West Indies, and until near the time of his resignation the British press did not make any mention of the fact that he was black.
-In his later life he regularly attended social events in Jamaica, which was unknown at the time for one of his colour.
+A sufferer from consumption, he specifically asked the Admiralty that he serve in the West Indies, rather than in Europe where the weather would have been an issue for his condition In his later life he regularly attended social events in Jamaica, which was unknown at the time for one of his colour, if indeed he was of black ancestry.
 His nickname was ‘Jack Punch’ after the schooner in which he served, and he reputedly captured upwards of three hundred prizes and three thousand prisoners, a claim that was substantiated by the Jamaican Council.